AGProjects/sylk-mobile/README.md

 ## Features

 * 1-to-1 audio and video calls
-* Encrypted end-to-end text messaging
-* Encrypted end-to-end file transfers
+* Messaging and file transfers
 * Synchronization between multiple devices
-* Multiparty conferencing for all supported media
+* Multiparty conferencing
-* Call history entries management
-* Native address book lookup
-* Native OS telephony integration
-* Multiparty conferences for all media
 * Support for landscape and portrait modes
 * Interoperable with SIP clients
 * Receive calls from the web

-Messages are encrypted end-to-end using OpenPGP.
+Messages are encrypted end-to-end using methods described in RFC 9580.

-File transfers are encrypted end-to-end using OpenPGP, whenever possible.

 ## Credits